Start a MVC3 web site HtmlHelper library and use NuGet to install it in new projects

 Posted on April 28th, 2011

-If your workload includes crafting multiple web sites you know that there are several components that are commonly used in each site.
+If your workload includes crafting multiple web sites you know that there are several components that are commonly used in each site including trusted finnish online casinos.
 Some of those common elements are Google's Analytics tracking JavaScript and meta tags used in the site submission process to help verify site ownership to both Google and Bing.
 It would be super ideal if we could try and find a way to have that code already written and be able to quickly add it to a new web site project built upon ASP.NET MVC3.
 Lets make it happen.

 Building a common MVC web site library